jclark/pc-ptp-ntp-guide/gps.md

 Note that this needs a dual band antenna for best performance.
 ![image](https://github.com/jclark/pc-ptp-ntp-guide/assets/499966/e5f35ce8-30de-4bff-a653-6cb765f83cda)

-# GPS TTL-level mini module
+## In-case module with USB-to-TTL converter

 This is the cheapest option.
 It combines

-- a small GPS module with 2.54mm TTL-level pins including a PPS pin
+- a GPS module, with the following properties
+   - very cheap
+   - very small
+   - not a fake
+   - no case
+   - TTL-level pins
+   - 0.1" (2.54mm) pins compatible with Dupont connectors
+   - PPS pin
+   - SMA female antenna connector
+   - default speed of 9600 baud (ts2phc in LinuxPTP 3.x only supports 9600 baud)
 - a USB to TTL converter

+Suitable boards are available very cheaply, so this is the cheapest option.

 These need to be wired up as follows: